Logikcull supports the following search operators:

 Example: need~0.3 may return needle, neading, meeting, etc. Whereas need~0.8 may only return need, nead.

-To find words within a specific distance use the tilde, ~ , symbol at the end of a phrase plus the number of words within.
+To find words within a specific distance of one another use the tilde, ~ , symbol at the end of a phrase plus the number of words within.

 Example: (beans rice)~10 will return all records where beans or rice are within 10 words of each other.